All full-time, degree-seeking students on the Danforth Campus are required to have health insurance.

 *** Students with Missouri Medicaid or Medicare who have established healthcare in the St. Louis region can request an exception through the appeals process, however, if granted, these students would be required to pay out of pocket at the time of service for any medical care received at Habif Health & Wellness.

 - Students who wish to appeal their waiver denial must submit an appeal request in writing to Student Insurance no later than September 20 for the fall waiver, and no later than February 19 for the spring waiver.

 - Final Appeals will be considered by a committee consisting of Habif Associate Director of Administration, Habif Executive Director, and Associate Vice Chancellor for Student Support and Wellness.

 Students on an F-1 or J-1 visa are not allowed to waive out of the plan unless they are on a U.S.-based employer plan through a U.S.-based insurance company.

 A completed, verified and approved waiver is required yearly if you do not wish to participate in the university’s insurance plan.
-September 5, 2020 is the deadline for completion of the waiver process.
+September 5 is the deadline for the completion of the fall waiver process, and February 12 is the deadline for the completion of the spring waiver process.
 This is a hard deadline and no exceptions will be made.